cotobadesign/cotoba-agent-oss-docs/source/About.rst

     </category>

 | Input: My pet is a dog.
-| Output: I guess youlike a dog.
+| Output: I guess you like a dog.
 | Input: My pet's name is Maron.
 | Output: That's a good name.
 | Input: Do you remember my pet?